waye-dev/website/doc/FAQ.md

 ## How we work:
 **Do you care about privacy?**

 We take privacy seriously.
 What you share stays with us.
+For more details, check out the details on our [privacy page](https://github.com/waye-dev/waye/blob/main/doc/PRIVACY.md).

 **What does it mean to support a decentralized, open-source ecosystem?**